Quillebeuf-sur-Seine

 Quillebeuf-sur-Seine ([kijbœf syʁ sɛn], literally Quillebeuf on Seine) is a commune in the north-western part of the Eure department in Normandy in northern France.

 Quillebeuf, which is an old port, is located on left bank of the Seine.
 The town is connected to Port-Jérôme-sur-Seine, in Seine-Maritime via a car ferry.

+In the nineteenth century the English artist J.M.W.
+Turner visited the village four times and produced an oil painting Quillebeuf, Mouth of the Seine as well as several watercolours.